Information Design in Cheap Talk: Introduction

+Our paper contributes to the literature on cheap talk with overt information acquisition. \citet{Ivanov} investigates information design followed by cheap talk in a uniform-quadratic environment.
+He characterizes the optimal interval information structures. \citet{IngaDezso2019} consider a two-dimensional state space and the sender has access to a signal structure with elliptical distribution.
+In contemporaneous works, \cite{sophie} studies overt information acquisition with posterior-separable cost in a cheap talk model; \cite{lou} instead considers a costless environment with quadratic utilities.
+Both papers formulate their models as a linear persuasion problem with incentive constraints and utilize the recent developments on extreme points (\cite{KleinerMoldovanuStrack2021}, \cite{ArieliEtAl2023}) to show the optimality of bi-pooling information structures.
+They characterize the optimal information structure under the uniform-quadratic setting.
+In contrast, we provide a complete characterization of the optimal information structure for arbitrary preferences within a finite model (binary states and finite actions).
+This cannot be otherwise accommodated with the existing results on linear persuasion.

-Our model of information design with cheap talk follows \cite{lipnowski2018cheap}.
-They focus on situations where the sender has transparent motives, and find that the highest equilibrium payoff the sender can achieve is the quasiconcave envelope of the sender's value function.
-In contrast, we characterize the solution to a model where sender has arbitrary state-dependent preferences under binary state space.
-The relevance of the quasiconcave envelope comes from the fact that sender's marginal incentives are identically zero under transparent motives.
-Two other closely related papers are \cite{Lipknowski2020} and \cite{lucas}.
-In stead of characterizing the optimal information design, they provide conditions such that the optimal equilibrium outcome under cheap talk is equivalent with Bayesian persuasion.\footnote{ Same as our model, \cite{lucas} allows information design prior to communication.
-He shows that if the optimal equilibrium outcome coincides with Bayesian persuasion, then cheap talk (with a perfectly informed sender) equilibrium outcome coincides with Bayesian persuasion. }
+Our paper is close to \cite{lipnowski2018cheap}.
+They study the canonical cheap talk model where the sender has perfect private information ex-ante.
+They focus on situations where the sender's preferences are state-independent, and find that the highest equilibrium payoff the sender can achieve is the quasiconcave envelope of his indirect value function.
+In contrast, our sender's private information is endogenously determined by the information structure he commits to.
+In addition, we allow the sender to have arbitrary state-dependent preferences.
+It turns out that, when the sender has state-independent preferences, the equilibrium outcomes in these two models are equivalent.
+Therefore, the solution of our algorithm under state-independent preferences coincides with their characterization of the quasiconcave envelope.
+However, with state-dependent preferences, there is a fundamental difference between our model and the canonical cheap talk model as discussed in Section \ref{s:cheaptalk}.\footnote{ Other related papers are \cite{Lipknowski2020} and \cite{lucas}.
+They provide conditions under which the optimal equilibrium outcome under cheap talk is equivalent to Bayesian persuasion.}